ashispapu/CarND-Behavioral-Cloning/README.md

 It did not correctly record the correct maneuvers the model should make to recover from the edges of the road.

-To overcome this , I started data augmenting  on the existing data provide by Udacity using several techniques, as shown below.
+To overcome this , I started augmenting data   on the existing data provided by Udacity using several techniques, as shown below.
 Original Sample:

 ![ScreenShot](images/sample_feature.jpg)